Master of Forestry Science

 The MForSc can be completed by either:

 Candidates approved for the thesis-only option must have completed a minimum of 120 points of postgraduate-level studies, or equivalent, in an appropriate discipline.

-Depending on which structure you opt for, the master's can take 12-24 months to complete full-time; or 18 months to four years part-time.
+Depending on which structure you opt for, the Master's can take 1–3 years to complete full-time; or 18 months to 4 years part-time.